 DRC outlined a plan for transportation, chain-of-custody, document access, and quality management processes used successfully in similar projects involving long-distance document conversion.
 Here, documents would be trucked hundreds of miles, crossing the border into Canada where DRC’s highly scaled conversion operation is located.
 Documents resided at the firm’s busy downtown head office, and DRC’s project management experts teamed with firm employees to inventory, pack, and load 1,000 boxes of legal files into a secure transport truck in less than four hours for each of seven scheduled shipments.

-DRC counts on hardware and software from Alaris, a Kodak Alaris business, to deliver fast, problem-free, and compliant document conversion solutions.
+DRC counts on hardware and software from Kodak Alaris, a Kodak Alaris business, to deliver fast, problem-free, and compliant document conversion solutions.
 They added two new Kodak i5650 Scanners, complementing an existing fleet of Kodak Scanners, to take on the law firm’s large-volume, fast-turn challenge.

 DRC recommended threshold-based color detection scanning and blank page deletion delivering near photographic quality images of the firm’s content while minimizing file sizes and network impact.

 The i5650’s feeding capacity, with a 750-sheet elevator (customizable for smaller batches), Perfect Page quality-optimization, and high-speed transport were all essential in achieving exceptional image quality and meeting project time frames.
-Alaris Capture Pro Software was used to scan DRC generated barcodes, track capture statistics and aid in detailed indexing of key subfolders within the clients’ files, streamlining document searches.
+Kodak Capture Pro Software was used to scan DRC generated barcodes, track capture statistics and aid in detailed indexing of key subfolders within the clients’ files, streamlining document searches.

 DRC used data stored in the firm’s file locator system to ensure that file and naming conventions were replicated for consistency with current scanning efforts.
 DRC also leveraged the firm’s records management database for inventory management, indexing, and file reconciliation to ensure quality, accuracy, and accountability.
 And DRC employed Optical Character Recognition (OCR) to enable lawyers and trial preparation teams to search for and through documents using key words and phrases.